helenplesko/technicallogs/G99GroupProject.md

 > [!NOTE]
 > I've prepared a Word document to share with my group members outlining this task.
-> The document has been uploaded to our Group on ArcGIS Online.
+> The document has been uploaded to our Group on OneDrive.

+---

 ---